 Conventional methods are too subjective and destructive leading to bong failures and wasted material.
 The Surface Analyst delivers a quantitative, nondestructive, and non-subjective way to measure surface cleanliness and insure reliable and successful bonds.

-Adhesion failures in the field damage brand reputation, the user’s productivity, and in today’s lightning fast social media blogosphere these failures can easily spread virally.
-After a year of inconsistent failures, the manufacturer decided upon a proactive approach and brought in BTG Labs.
+Adhesion failures in the field damage brand reputation, the user’s productivity, and in today’s lightning fast social media blogosphere, word of these failures can quickly spread.
+After a year of product failures, the manufacturer decided upon a proactive approach and brought in BTG Labs.

 The problem came through the varying amount of plasma treatment levels.
 Because there was no consistency, no definitive process, and no way to verify the characteristics of the surface, no one knew the appropriate treatment level to ensure adhesion.
 Furthermore, the caps to these hydraulic filters came from several different suppliers which created even more inconsistency.